-As the administrator of the Indiana Violent Crime Victim Compensation Fund, ICJI strives to assist victims, or their dependents, with certain costs incurred as a direct result of a violent crime.
-The fund pays for forensic exams, outpatient mental health counseling, and limited medical expenses related to a sexual assault.
-Under state and federal law a victim of a sexual assault cannot be directly billed for services related to the forensic exam or the collection of evidence.
+By law, the program is a payor of last resort, which means applicants are compensated for covered expenses that have not been and will not be compensated from any other source.
+Additionally, a victim of a sexual assault cannot be directly billed for services related to the forensic exam or the collection of evidence.
 If the victim was assaulted in another state but is treated in an Indiana facility, that facility must follow the laws of the state where the crime occurred.

-- A parent, surviving spouse, dependent child or other legal dependent of an innocent victim who has been killed as a result of an eligible violent crime, including a motor vehicle crash caused by a drunk driver; or
+- A surviving spouse, dependent child or other legal dependent of a victim who has been killed as a result of a violent crime.

 - A person who is injured or killed trying to prevent a violent crime or giving aid to a law enforcement officer.